omololaadesua/Analysis-of-sales-data/README.md

 - What is the most profitable product category
 - What is the most profiable region
-- What is the relationship between sales value and profit
-- -What is the impact of discount on quantity purchased and profit
+- What is the impact of discount on quantity purchased and profit

 ### Exploratory Data Analysis